 The source of oscillation and over-correction.
 Delays make systems counter-intuitive because the effect is separated from the cause.

 The ability of a system to maintain internal stability despite external disturbances.
+A limited model—see Allostasis for the modern refinement.

 The universal adversary.
-Systems naturally decay.
+Systems naturally drift toward equilibrium when no energy is applied.
 Maintenance (Negentropy) is the price of existence.
+"Disorder" is a popular but imprecise shorthand.

 Negative Entropy; the work a system does to import energy/order to resist decay.